 Other information sources

-The web links below provide additional information and advice on hand-luggage restrictions, security check procedures, duty free purchases and packing guidelines for the United Kingdom, the United States, the European Union and Canada:
+The links below provide additional information and advice on hand-luggage restrictions, security check procedures, duty free purchases and packing guidelines for some popular destinations for Australian travellers:

 - UK Department for Transport provides information on security procedures in the UK, including details on restrictions on hand luggage.